 - Your alt tag should be straightforward.

 #2.
 Use Proper File Names

 When you’re more descriptive, it’s much easier to rank that image.
-Whereas, generic names would find it tough to compete in the rankings.
+Whereas, generic names would find it tougher to compete in the rankings.

 #3.
 Use Proper Descriptions

-Let’s go back to the Lamborghini picture.
+Let’s go back to the Lamborghini pictures.
 Instead of saying red Lamborghini Murcielago SV.
 You now describe where it is and other elements of the picture.